 MIS students can apply to the program in the fall semester of their junior year (after completion of 60 credit hours), if they have maintained a 3.00 GPA and at least 30 hours of coursework was completed at CSU.
 Once admitted into the program, students are required to complete all remaining program requirements within 6 consecutive years.
-If the combined MIS/TPS degree is not completed at the end of six years, the student will be dismissed from the combined MIS/TPIS program and updated to an undergraduate student status only (BS/MIS).
+If the combined MIS/TPIS degree is not completed at the end of six years, the student will be dismissed from the combined MIS/TPIS program and updated to an undergraduate student status only (BS/MIS).

-The degrees are awarded simultaneously after completion of all requirements.
 Should a student decide to withdraw from the accelerated program, they must submit their request in writing to the program coordinator and submit the required Change of Program form.
 At that time, the student will be able to apply for the BS-MIS degree as long as all the undergraduate program requirements are met and the graduation application is filed.
-Should the student wish to return to the MSTPIS program at a later time, he or she will need to apply to the program as a regular master's student.
-None of the courses taken in the accelerated program will be applied to the MSTPIS program.

-Program Structure
+Program Structure:

 The structure of the program, as compared to the individual programs, is provided below.
-Students in the program will be required to take TPS 3500, TPS 4110, and INSY 4300 in their senior year.
-TPS 3500 will count towards one of the TPS Core courses and TPS 4100 and INSY 4300 will count towards TPS directed electives.
+Students in the program will be required to take TPS 5070, TPS 5110, and INSY 5300 in their senior year.
+TPS 5070 will count towards one of the TPS Core courses and TPS 5110 and INSY 5300 will count towards TPS directed electives.
 All other courses will be completed according to the plan developed with the program coordinator.